frankshearar/Home/NuGetizer-Core-Features.md

 ```

 When generating its virtual package, a referencing project will call the `GetPackageContents` target on each
 of its project references that have not been excluded from the package.
-If the referenced virtual package has
+If the referenced project reference as
-metadata, it will be added to the project's own virtual package as a package dependency.
-If the referenced virtual
+package metadata, it will be added to the project's own virtual package as a package dependency.
+Otherwise, its
-package does not have metadata, will will be merged into the project's own virtual package.
+outputs are merged into the referencing project's own virtual package.

 ### Package Merging